hadamove/poms/README.md

 `cargo build --features legacy-shader`
 If you use `build-web.sh` you must add this flag to the script manually (this is a temporary solution before all browsers support the new shader syntax).

+## Building Electron Application

+Building the Electron Application requires `Node.js`, which can be downloded from <https://nodejs.org/en/download/>.

+> Alternatively, you can use `scripts/build-electron.sh` script to run the following five commands for you.

+1. Build and host the web application either manually as described amove in **Building for the web** section or using `scripts/build-web.sh` script.
+2. In a new terminal window navigate to `src/electron` and run `npm i` to install Electron dependencies.
+3. Run `npm start` to run the Electron application.

 ## Checkpoints

 - [x] basic rendering pipeline setup